MachineLemonade/docs/docs/cli-getting-started.md

 astro airflow deploy --help
 ```

-## V. Using Airflow CLI Commands
+## V. Access to the Airflow CLI

-You can still use all native Airflow CLI commands with the astro cli when developing DAGs locally -  they'll just need to be wrapped around docker commands.
+You're free to use native Airflow CLI commands with the Astro CLI when developing locally by wrapping them around docker commands.

 Run `docker ps` after your image has been built to see a list of containers running.
 You should see one for the scheduler, webserver, and Postgres.